 Why Outsource Your Software Testing?
 (The Benefits)

-Entrusting the key to your quality to a third party requires a systematic approach.
-Here are the steps to ensure you get it right.
+Entrusting your quality assurance to a third party requires a structured approach.
+Here are the steps to ensure a successful process.